Cardinal Community School District

-The Cardinal Community School District is a public school district headquartered in Eldon, Iowa.
+The Cardinal Community School District is a rural public school district headquartered in Eldon, Iowa.
 It spans areas in Wapello, Davis, Jefferson and Van Buren counties.
-It serves the cities of Eldon, Agency, and Batavia, the unincorporated community of Selma, and the surrounding rural areas.
+It serves the cities of Eldon, Agency, and Batavia, the unincorporated communities of Selma and Bladensburg, as well as the surrounding rural areas.

 The district was formed in 1960 as a consolidation of schools in Eldon, Agency, Batavia, and Selma.